tinganho/grunt-contrib-usemin/README.md

 # grunt-contrib-usemin

+This is a port from Yeoman.

-Let you use html comments to define list of files amon tasks.
+Let you use html comments to define list of files and run tasks.

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile][getting_started] with: `npm install grunt-contrib-usemin`